 Hveragerði is a pearl that many miss when exploring the South Coast.
 When driving along the southern shores from Reykavík you are bound to drive past it but the Ring Road one leads you past it right at its border.
-If you are smart, you will make a stop at this fertile and geothermally active town.
-Where one of the best public swimming pools is to find, where the most colorful flower market in Iceland is open all year round and the home to Ölverk, where the beer is brewed geothermally, the only place in the whole of Europe.
+If you are smart, you will make a stop at this fertile and geothermal active town!

 The town of Hveragerði is situated in a highly geothermal area and many of the people living in the town even have hot springs in their backyards!
 Underneath the town, you can find hot water running which pops up to the surface in the hot springs that surround Hveragerdi.

 The positive aspect of having such immense natural boiling water is that allows greenhouses to flourish, creating cheap and sustainable energy all year round.
-This is, for example, how Hveragerði became famous for being the world’s northernmost place where bananas would grow.
-This was done on a trial basis but Hveragerði produced a considerable percentage of all the fruits and vegetables enjoyed in Iceland.
+This is how Hveragerði became known as the world’s northernmost place where bananas could grow.
+On a trial basis, Hveragerði produced a considerable percentage of all the fruits and vegetables enjoyed in Iceland.

-The hot water also gives flowers and herbs a good chance to grow and has earned Hveragerði the stamp as the “Flower Town of Iceland”.
+The hot water also gives flowers and herbs a good chance to grow and has earned Hveragerði the stamp as the “Flower Town of Iceland.”
 Its botanical gardens are well worth checking out!
-Another positive point to the geothermal activity is the entertaining ways it invited people to both bake and cook.
+Another great thing about Hveragerði’s geothermal activity is the way it made people bake and cook.

-Bury a banana bread and let the earth take care of the baking or even boil an egg at a record time!
+Bury a banana bread and let the earth take care of the baking or even boil an egg at a record time.
 This unique factor provides the restaurants with the tools to entertain their guests with the most amazingly cooked meals and treats.
 Loved both by locals and tourists!

 The negative aspect of all this hot water is, of course, the danger it brings.
-When kids are playing around in town they need to be extra careful and considerate of the hot springs and some even learn it the hard way.
-Stories have also been told of hot springs suddenly opening up underneath people’s houses, of course, causing damages and risks to its residents.
+When kids are playing around in town they need to be extra careful of the hot springs.
+Stories have also been told of hot springs suddenly opening up underneath people’s houses, causing damages and risks to its residents.

 Another important factor to mention is the possibility of an earthquake.
-The movement of the Mid-Atlantic rift greatly affects Hveragerði and has on many occasions resulted in an earthquake in the area.
-Thankfully, the houses in Hveragerði, like most places in Iceland, are built to handle these kinds of natural phenomenon and only on very rare occasions have there been any damages.
+The movement of the Mid-Atlantic rift greatly affects Hveragerði.
+On many occasions it resulted in an earthquake in the area.
+Thankfully, the houses in Hveragerði, like most places in Iceland, are built to handle these kinds of natural phenomenon.

-You can take a footbath in a natural clay hot spring, you can bake bread in the ground and you can boil and egg in a hot spring.
-All of these experiences bring you up close and personal with the power of Iceland’s underworld and super fun to try!
+You can take a footbath in a natural clay hot spring, you can bake bread in the ground and you can boil an egg in a hot spring.
+All of these experiences bring you up close and personal with the power of Iceland’s underworld and it’s super fun to try!

 The town of Hveragerdi is located about 46,6 km (28,9 mi) away from Reykjavík right below the Hellisheiði heath, often nicknamed Kambar.
 The closest town to Hveragerði is Selfoss, the capital of South Iceland only about 14,2 km away (8,8 mi).